-4.2.1 Geopolitical tensions and resulting trade friction
+5.2.1 Escalation of geopolitical tensions and resulting trade friction

 Some regions of the world are experiencing conflict that extends beyond their borders and is resulting in tensions between superpowers.
 It is impossible to rule out adverse financial effects on the real economy in the European Union (EU) including Germany.